What Is a Shopper Profile: 8 Types of Shoppers

 The Bargain Hunter’s Needs

 As you might have guessed, what bargain hunters need is sales and deals.
-If you have a large bargain shopping demographic at your store, you’ll need to create a pricing strategy or rewards system to regularly provide offerings that will satisfy your shoppers’ quests for deals.
+If you have a large bargain shopping demographic at your store, you’ll need to create a pricing strategy or rewards system to regularly provide offerings that will satisfy their quests for deals.

 How to Market to the Bargain Hunter

-Unlike other shoppers, bargain hunters are not after a particular item, nor are they loyal to a specific brand.
-Price is their most important purchasing factor, and they will shop around, wait, and compare prices to find the best deal.
+Unlike other types of shoppers, price is the most important purchasing factor for bargain hunters, and they will shop around, wait, and compare prices to find the best deal.
 While the simple solution to this would be to run constant sales, this will cut into your margins and may leave you at a revenue loss.

-When deciding how you want to appeal to your bargain hunters, have a budget in mind which can maintain your profit margin while still presenting discounts.
+When deciding how you want to appeal to your bargain hunters, have a budget in mind to maintain your profit margin while still presenting discounts.

 - Host sales on a predictable schedule: Many retailers have clearance sales on certain days of the week or month.
 Others take a more seasonal or holiday-focused approach.